 The Defense Department offers some good, common-sense advice that I’d like to pass on:

 - Always know who you are dealing with online.
-Do not open unsolicited e-mails or go to Web sites that look “off.
+Do not open unsolicited e-mails or go to websites that look “off.”
 Check the domain identifier.
-Some shady sites use the name of actual sites, but with a different identifier — a dot-com rather than a dot.gov.
+Some shady sites use the name of actual sites, but with a different identifier — a dot com instead of a dot gov.

 - Protect your children online.
 The media are full of stories about predators who haunt the Internet.
-In addition, some sites are inappropriate for children to view.
 Officials recommend using parental controls.

 - Use security software tools as your first line of defense.
-Many companies specialize in cyber security software, and people should buy one and keep it up to date.
+Many companies specialize in cybersecurity software.
 One hopeful development in the research world is that researchers writing new software often do that with security in mind.

 - Use strong passwords or strong authentication technology to help protect personal information.
-Even after much emphasis over the years on security, the most common password still is “password.”
-Most security officials recommend passwords with combinations of numbers, capital and lowercase letters and special characters.
+Even after much emphasis over the years on security, a common password is still “password.”
+Most security officials recommend passwords with combinations of numbers, capital and lowercase letters, and special characters.
 Other verification procedures include fingerprints and retina scans, though they can be expensive.
 And though it should go without saying, don’t write down your password and put it on a note next to your computer.

 - Learn what to do if something goes wrong.
-Even if you are careful, your computer could be compromised.
+Even if you’re careful, your computer could be compromised.
 What now?
 One answer is to call the company that makes your security software, or the place you bought the computer.
-Or you can call one of the myriad groups that troubleshoot computers.
+Or you can call one of the many groups that troubleshoot computers.
 Keep the phone numbers for your security software’s manufacturer and the place where you bought your computer somewhere safe.
-They don’t do any good sitting on your C drive if something goes wrong.
+They don’t do any good sitting on your hard drive if something goes wrong.

-Last month was National Cybersecurity Awareness Month, but every business person and individual should think about cyber security every day.
+Although National Cybersecurity Awareness Month is October, every business person and individual should think about cybersecurity every day.